Nils343/oRPG/README.md

 ## Requirements
 - Python 3.11+ (the codebase relies on modern type hints and `asyncio` features).
 - A Google Gemini API key if you intend to use Gemini text or image models.
+- An OpenAI API key if you want to call GPT-4o, GPT-4.1, o1, or other OpenAI text models.
 - An xAI Grok API key if you prefer Grok models for structured text.
 - An ElevenLabs API key if you want automatic narration (optional).